Robyn011/HTML_CSS/README.md

 Absolute sizes, such as points ir pixels, remain the same regargless of the screen size.

 Reletive units, Like percentages or R-E-M can adjust based on the page size.
-When you zoom in, the font sizes using relative units scaale proportionally with the rest of the page.
+When you zoom in, the font sizes using relative units scale proportionally with the rest of the page.

 ### Understanding the Box Model in CSS